hasan-psl/Nodemcu-ESP8266/README.md

 Now, you have proper environment to code and flash your `Nodemcu ESP8266`
 # Demo

-I created some example codes for testing Nodemcu ESP8266 with it's built-in 0.96 inch OLED display.
+I created some example programs for testing Nodemcu ESP8266 with it's built-in 0.96 inch OLED display.
 Feel free to test them in your development board.

-I am working on an internet clock program.
-This program will connect to your Wi-Fi and use a NTP client to fetch current date and time.
+One of them will connect to your Wi-Fi and use a NTP client to fetch current date and time.
 It will fetch GMT +6 (You can change later) and convert 24h time format to 12h with amPM function.
 Then, it will show the date and time as a digital clock on the OLED display.

-Currently, I have 2 versions of this program.
+Currently, I have made 2 versions of this program.
 First one shows just the time and date.
 Second version has a cute cat in it.
 If you wanna see the cat, you have to flash the program and see for yourself. 😉

+I wrote description in every program.
+Like, what it is, what it does and every bits of code has proper comments.

 All of my current and future demo codes can be found at the `Super Serious Sample` folder.

-If you like my stuff, you can `Fork`🍴 and `Star` ⭐ my repo.
+If you like my stuff and want to test and develop further, you can `Fork`🍴 and `Star` ⭐ my repo.

 Thanks for visiting.💚
 # Documentation